 |photo: Thomas Arnbo|

-I am associate professor (lektor) at DIKU, being a part of the TOPPS group (Theory and Practice of Programming Languages).
+I am associate professor (lektor) at DIKU, being a part of the PLTC section (Programming Languages and Theory of Computation).

-I am also "studieleder" (director of studies) for computer science at the University of Copenhagen.
+I am also "studieleder" (head of studies) for the BSc. programme in computer science at the University of Copenhagen.

-I'm working with automatic program analysis and transformation (in particular partial evaluation and program semi-inversion), compiler technology (in particular for functional languages), domain-specific languages and occasionally dabble in algorithms, complexity, automata theory, fractals and graphics.
+I'm working with automatic program analysis and transformation (in particular partial evaluation and program semi-inversion), reversible computation, compiler technology, domain-specific languages and occasionally dabble in algorithms, complexity, automata theory, fractals and graphics.